 One of the reasons you do not want mice in your home is the urine smell they leave behind.
 Besides, there are germs in their urine which makes it all the more worrisome.
 However, the first thing to do is ensure you have correctly gotten rid of these mice.
-To be very specific and save yourself both time and money of going through this process frequently, hire a reputable licensed exterminator and avoid DIY solutions.
+To be very specific and save yourself both time and money of going through this process frequently, hire a reputable licensed exterminator, avoid DIY solutions and know what attracts mice to your home first place.
 For instance, there are strict pesticide regulations in Ontario which you do not want to violate.
 Since Do-it-yourself solutions can be costly and tend to have a high failure rate, your best bet is to be on the right side of the law by hiring someone who knows what the regulations are.

 How to get rid of mice smell after the mice removal treatment :